 In March 2018, the FASB issued ASU No. 2018-05, Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin (SAB) No. 118.
 The standard added to the FASB Codification the guidance provided by the SEC in December 2017 regarding the accounting for the 2017 Act.
 We complied with SAB No. 118 when preparing our annual consolidated financial statements for the year ended December 31, 2017.
-Reasonable estimates were used in determining several of the components of the impact of the 2017 Act, including our 2017 deferred income tax activity and the amount of post-1986 foreign deferred earnings subject to the toll charge.
-We are still analyzing certain aspects of the 2017 Act and refining our calculations, which could potentially affect the measurement of our deferred tax balances and the amount of the toll charge liability, and ultimately cause us to revise our initial estimates in future periods.
-In addition, changes in interpretations, assumptions and guidance regarding the new tax legislation, as well as the potential for technical corrections to the 2017 Act, could have a material impact on our effective tax rate in future periods.
-During the quarter ended March 31, 2018, we recorded a reduction in income tax expense of \$310 related to the 2017 Act.
+Reasonable estimates were used in determining several of the components of the impact of the 2017 Act, including our 2017 deferred income tax activity and the amount of post-1986 foreign deferred earnings subject to the repatriation toll charge.
+We are still analyzing certain aspects of the 2017 Act and refining our calculations, which could potentially affect the measurement of our deferred tax balances and the amount of the repatriation toll charge liability, and ultimately cause us to revise our initial estimates in future periods.
+In addition, changes in interpretations, assumptions and guidance regarding the 2017 Act, as well as the potential for technical corrections, could have a material impact on our effective tax rate in future periods.
+During the quarter ended June 30, 2018, we recorded an increase in income tax expense of \$441 as we refined our accounting for the 2017 Act, and during the six months ended June 30, 2018, we recorded an increase in income tax expense of \$131.

 In order to complete our accounting for the 2017 Act, which we expect to finalize by the fourth quarter of 2018, the following specific items need to be completed or addressed:

-- Issuance of state-by-state guidance regarding conformity with or decoupling from the 2017 Act. - Finalize the calculation of post-1986 foreign deferred earnings, which are subject to the toll charge, and determine our ability to beneficially claim a foreign tax credit resulting from the income inclusion. - Where pertinent, adjust to clarifications and guidance regarding other aspects of the 2017 Act, including those related to the deductibility of executive compensation.
+- issuance of state-by-state guidance regarding conformity with or decoupling from the 2017 Act; - finalize the calculation of post-1986 foreign deferred earnings, which are subject to the repatriation toll charge, and determine our ability to beneficially claim a foreign tax credit resulting from the income inclusion; and - where pertinent, adjust to clarifications and guidance regarding other aspects of the 2017 Act, including those related to the deductibility of executive compensation.

 Accounting pronouncements not yet adopted - In February 2016, the FASB issued ASU No. 2016-02, Leasing.
 The standard is intended to increase transparency and comparability among organizations by requiring the recognition of lease assets and lease liabilities for virtually all leases and by requiring the disclosure of key information about leasing arrangements.
-The guidance is effective for us on January 1, 2019 and requires adoption using a modified retrospective approach.
-We are currently assessing the impact of this standard on our consolidated financial statements.
+In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases, which amends narrow aspects of the guidance in ASU No. 2016-02.
+Both standards are effective for us on January 1, 2019 and require adoption using a modified retrospective approach.
+We have established an implementation team to evaluate and identify the impact of the standard on our financial position, results of operations and cash flows.
+We are currently assessing our leasing arrangements, evaluating the impact of practical expedients and accounting policy elections, and implementing software to meet the reporting requirements of the standard.
+We are not able to quantify the impact of the standard at this time.

 In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments.
 The standard introduces new guidance for the accounting for credit losses on instruments within its scope, including trade and loans receivable and available-for-sale debt securities.
 The guidance is effective for us on January 1, 2020 and requires adoption using a modified retrospective approach.
-We do not expect the application of this standard to have a significant impact on our results of operations or financial
+We do not expect the application of this standard to have a significant impact on our results of operations or financial position.